adlez27/arpasing-website-translations/README.md

 4. Make a pull request to merge your translation back into this repository.

 Translations are manually added and updated on the website, so please be patient when waiting for it to be online.

+## License

+Copyright of the English text belongs to Adlez27 and has been posted on GitHub for reference only. **Do not use or repost the original English text anywhere else.** You may ask for permission if you need to use the text in a specific project.

+When you submit a pull request, you are granting the right to have your translation posted on the ARPAsing website.

+Please avoid posting your translation elsewhere, and wait for it to be added to the ARPAsing website so you can share it.
+However, this is only a request and not a rule, because you still have the copyright to your translation.